|Length||9.9 miles. Flat. Hard surface. About 4.5 hours plus pub and cream tea stops.|

 Bradford-upon-Avon station to Avoncliffe Aqueduct

-- [See Map 1] Exit Bradford-upon-Avon station, walk to your right, past the car park, to the road junction.
+- Exit Bradford-upon-Avon station, walk to your right, past the car park, to the road junction.

-- To explore the town: turn left, then retrace your steps to this point.
+- To explore the town: turn left to visit the historic centre with many 17thC buildings.
+Then retrace your steps to this point.

 - To continue the main walk, turn right.
 Continue for 200 meters.
 Pass Pound Lane, and then a park, on your right hand side.